Deadlines are my worst enemy.

 Stage 3: PANIC!

-This is the stage when realization comes.
+This is the stage when the realization comes.
 Things didn’t go the way they were supposed to go and time now is flying in front of your eyes as you try to settle down and be extra efficient to finish in time.
 Software crashes, unsaved reports, slow computers, and network failure to name a few of the potential things that can go wrong.
 Panicking is the stage where I get 70% percent of the work done probably.
 It is the stage that seems to never end although the time flies.
 It is the stage where I get super pissed at myself and vow to start ahead the next time.

 Stage 4: “The submission”.

-At the end, everything is ok.
+In the end, everything is ok.
 The report is submitted and all the stress is now in the past.
 Yet, there is still a feeling in this stage that I’ve felt before.
 That feeling you get the morning after a long night partying… that feeling is “I’m not doing this again in my life”.
 Probably a few of you might relate to that sensation.

 Now that my last year as a master’s student is starting.
-I realize that this is the beginning of the end as my life as a student.
+I realize that this is the beginning of the end of my life as a student.
 Maybe this is the academic year where I will be ahead of all my deadlines.
 Maybe not.